thorlindberg/thesis/dissertation/4-2 background-material.md

 @enduml

-{"fig":"informationflow","caption":"Flow of information from the initial request sent from application to backend, to a response from the data validation backend (GitLab)."}
+{"fig":"informationflow","caption":"Flow of information from a request in the client to a response from Firebase."}

 {"break":true}